Insurance King: Lawsuit

 In 2020, Insurance King would file a lawsuit against Rancho Cucamonga, California-based company Just Auto Insurance, Inc. for "trademark infringement, unfair competition and false designation of origin under the Lanham Act".
 The agency claimed that Just Auto Insurance had been using a similar slogan and logo of Insurance King, even after Insurance King told Just Auto Insurance to cease connections with their advertising.
 On June 14, 2021, it was decided that Just Auto Insurance had been trademark infringing on Insurance King and were made to stop using the slogan and anything "confusingly similar" to the cartoon lion from Insurance King.

 NASCAR sponsorship

-In 2019, NASCAR driver Josh Bilicki would send a Facebook message to the agency, asking them if they could sponsor Bilicki for the upcoming Chicagoland Speedway weekend.
-The agency would agree, and Insurance King would sponsor Bilicki for the weekend, becoming the first ever insurance agency to ever sponsor a NASCAR car.
+In 2019, NASCAR driver Josh Bilicki would send a Facebook message to the agency, asking them if they could sponsor him for the upcoming Chicagoland Speedway weekend.
+Insurance King agreed, becoming the first ever insurance agency to ever sponsor a NASCAR car.
 Since then, the agency has only grown its sponsorship of Bilicki, with numerous special schemes being made.
 The agency has also made several variations of "hero cards" of Bilicki.
+After Dustin Diamond's death, Bilicki, ran a tribute car to him in the 2021 Verizon 200 at the Brickyard.